Visual Art by Carly Strohmaier

 The expected outcome of the project is modest – to create art and language that will move audiences to mourn with the ultimate outcome being to change people’s assumptions about who we are.
 We believe changing assumptions is the first step toward transforming the way we perceive race and go about interacting with different race-labeled peoples.
 This transformation prepares us to work through the real problems that are the legacy of racial categories.

-Mourning the Creation of Racial Categories is a feature documentary that explores how racial categories were created in the United States and their lasting consequences.
+Mourning the Creation of Racial Categories, Part 1: The Categories Black and White is a feature documentary that explores how racial categories were created in the United States and their lasting consequences.
 The film follows sociologist Joan Ferrante's efforts to find unique ways of mourning the biological, family, romantic, and other bonds severed by this legally imposed system.
 Ferrante issued a call to students majoring in the creative and performing arts at Northern Kentucky University to become part of a creative team dedicated to realizing her vision.
 The film, narrated by the students, gives special attention to the laws enacted between 17th century Virginia and the Jim Crow era that made these categories matter.
 It features student choreography, music, sculpture, visual art, dramatic reenactments, poetry and spoken word pieces- all created with the aim of moving audiences to take notice and mourn how we were divided into categories we call races.

 - Joan Ferrante, Project Director